stiff/hifsm/README.md

 ## Features

 * Easy to use
+* Any number of state machines per object
 * Nested states
 * Parameterised events
 * Support of both Mealy and Moore machines